Custom Channels

 Procedure: Assigning the Repository to a Channel

-1. Assign your new repository to your custom channel by navigating to Software Manage Channels, clicking the name of your newly created custom channel, and navigating to the Repositories tab.
+1. Assign your new repository to your custom channel by navigating to Software Manage Channels, clicking the name of your newly created custom channel.

-2. Ensure the repository you want to assign to the channel is checked, and click Update Repositories.
+2. Navigate to the Repositories tab, and ensure the repository you want to assign to the channel is checked.
+Click Update Repositories.

 Procedure: Adding Custom Channels to an Activation Key